openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

    that *T* (see :ref:`Type Compatibility with Initializer`).
 -  If no type annotation is available, then *T* is inferred from the initializer expression (see :ref:`Type Inference from Initializer`).
+-  If *'?'* is used after the name of the constant, then the type of the constant is *T | undefined*, regardless of whether *T* is identified explicitly or via type inference.

 .. index::
    constant declaration